 POLYXENA And why do you say this?
 Tell me!

+HECUBA Because they have voted-

+the Greeks-to kill you

+on the tomb of Achilles.
+(190)

+POLYXENA Alas, that you utter

+unspeakable woes!

-HECUBA Because they have voted the Greeks-to kill you on the tomb of Achilles.
-(190)POLYXENA Alas, that you utter unspeakable woes!
-HECUBA I must speak the unspeakable, child, though it tears me to pieces.
+HECUBA I must speak the unspeakable,

+child, though it tears

+me to pieces.
 You must know.

-POLYXENA Sad mother of mine, what more can you take?
-Such outrage and woe.
-Condemned.
+POLYXENA Sad mother of mine,

+what more can you take?
+Such outrage and woe abound.
 It's too much.
+Defenseless myself, I can't defend you; can't lighten your grief.

-(200)I cannot defend you; Defenseless myself, Alas, I must diebe slain like a lamb.
-And so you will watch as I'm snatched away.
+Alas, I must diebe slain like a lamb.

+And you'll have to watch

+in pain.
+I'll be snatched

+away and impaled.

 My torment will end.

 I'll lie with the dead.

-(210)O mother, for you, I weep and lament.
+O mother, for you,

+I weep and lament.

 CHORUS And here comes Odysseus now, Hecuba, hurrying to tell you something.
-ODYSSEUS Hecuba, I think you know the army's will [Scene 3] and verdict.
+ODYSSEUS Hecuba, I think you know the army's will and verdict.
 I'll state it anyway: The Greeks have voted to offer up your daughter on Achilles' tomb.
-(220)They've authorized me to be her guard and escort.
+They've authorized me to be her guard and escort.
 Neoptolemus will preside over the rites of sacrifice.
 Now, be sensible about this.
 Don't make us drag you off by force or come to blows.
 The state of affairs is difficult, I know, but accept your lot.
 Hard luck is best met with levelheadedness and expediency.
 HECUBA Oh dear gods, here it comes: a pitched battle thick with groans and anything but dry of tears.
-(230)I didn't die when and where I should have.
+I didn't die when and where I should have.
 But in my suffering, mighty Zeus spares me yet, miserable as I am, to live-and suffer more.
-If a slave may ask a free man some harmless questions -nothing out of hand, I assure you, nothing with teeththen you, Odysseus, should be free to answer, and I to hear what you have to say.
+If a slave may ask a free man some harmless questions-nothing out of hand, I assure you, nothing with teeth-then you, Odysseus, should be free to answer, and I to hear what you have to say.
 Within these parameters, may I speak?
 ODYSSEUS Permission granted.
 Ask away.

+(220)

+(230)

+HECUBA

-HECUBA Remember how you came to Ilium, a spy cloaked in beggar's rags, with blood from self-inflicted wounds (240) blurring your eyes, masking your face, staining you Trojan?
+Remember how you came to Ilium, a spy cloaked in beggar's rags, with blood from self-inflicted wounds blurring your eyes, masking your face, staining you Trojan?
+(240)

 ODYSSEUS I do.
 The memory cuts deep.